MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create an interface repository.
+1. Create a repository interface.

-2. Implement the interface repository using a fake repository.
+2. Implement the repository interface using a fake repository.

 3. Pass the fake repository to the constructor of a controller.